 As closing costs can amount to two or three percent of the loan balance, the closing costs are a substantial cost.
 Why not take advantage of this and wrap the closing costs into your new cash out mortgage?

-If you have an FHA loan, you can do a cash out mortgage into a new FHA loan.
+If you have an FHA loan, you can do a cash out program with FHA.
 While you do need to qualify with income and credit, the lending criteria are quite flexible.
 Many homeowners can qualify with a credit score in the mid 600’s and in some cases with even lower credit scores.

 Pulling cash out of your home and refinancing is a good way to get a lower rate and to get the cash you need for college, home improvements or paying off debt.

 Rates are still quite low, and could rise in the future, so you probably should strongly consider doing the cash out mortgage refinance in the near future.

 If the Fed raises rates two or three more times this year as they have indicated, this could put a cash out mortgage refinance out of reach for many homeowners.